Phillies sign LHP Matt Moore to one-year contract

-The Philadelphia Phillies signed left-hander Matt Moore to a one-year contract, the team announced on Wednesday.
+The Philadelphia Phillies signed left-handed starter Matt Moore to a one-year contract, the team announced on Wednesday.

 Terms were not disclosed, but the Philadelphia Inquirer reported it was for $3 million plus incentives.